sysadminmike/pgsql-http_examples/README.md

 CREATE TRIGGER es_upsert_trigger AFTER INSERT OR UPDATE ON public.estable FOR EACH ROW EXECUTE FUNCTION public.upsert_es();
 ```

-Lets grab the data we had from the couchdb materilised view and insert into the estable which the trigger in turn should insert into ES.
+Lets grab the data we had from the couchdb materialized view and insert into the estable which the trigger in turn should insert into ES.

 ```
 INSERT INTO estable (key, doc)